fleetdm/fleet/docs/Using-Fleet/ChromeOS.md

 To learn how to add ChromeOS hosts to Fleet, visit [here](https://fleetdm.com/docs/using-fleet/adding-hosts#add-chromebooks-with-the-fleetd-chrome-extension).

+> The fleetd Chrome extension supports ChromeOS hosts.
+It is not inteded for hosts with the Chrome browser installed.

 ## Available tables
 To see the available tables for ChromeOS, visit [here](https://fleetdm.com/tables/chrome_extensions?platformFilter=chrome).